jwworth/jakeworth/content/blog/my-development-roadmap.md

 ### Introduction

-Everything I know about software, I learned at [Hashrocket][hr].
+Almost everything I know about software, I learned at [Hashrocket][hr].
 This process is very similar to what I've done dozens of times with my team there.
 The main difference is that I've added a few steps we don't typically do, like the competitive analysis, because our clients have usually done that themselves prior to our engagement.
 We also have dedicated project managers and designers at Hashrocket; for my personal projects I've tried to teach myself enough to wear those hats when required.